Noel Burkhead

 Did you know?

-In the early 19th century, swallowtail shiners were a popular commercial aquarium species because of their small size, coloring, and somewhat docile behavior.
+In the early 19th century, Swallowtail Shiners were a popular commercial aquarium species because of their small size, coloring, and somewhat docile behavior.
 Their popularity decreased as more colorful fishes became available (Estes and Gebhardt 1988).

 State Ranking Justification

-New York is the northern extent of the swallowtail shiner range.
-Native populations are found in three of the 18 watersheds in New York: Susquehanna, Chemung, and Delaware.
-Populations in the Susquehanna and Chemung watersheds appear to be in decline, possibly due to the introduction of Notropis volcellus (mimic shiner) (Carlson et al. 2016).
+New York is the northern extent of the Swallowtail Shiner range.
+Native populations are found in three of the 18 watersheds in New York: Chemung, Susquehanna, and Delaware.
+Populations in the Susquehanna and Chemung watersheds appear to be in decline, possibly due to the introduction of Notropis volcellus (Mimic Shiner) (Carlson et al. 2016).

 Short-term Trends